GustavYoung/rsyncr/README.md

 ```
 with options:
 ```
   Copy mode options (default: update):
-    --add       -a  Add only new files (don't update older files in target) --sync      -s  Remove files in target if removed in source --simulate  -n  Don't actually sync, stop after simulation --force     -y  Sync even if deletions or moved files have been detected --ask       -i  In case of dangerous operation, ask user interactively
+    --add       -a  Copy only additional files (otherwise updating only younger files) --sync      -s  Remove files in target if removed in source, including empty folders --simulate  -n  Don't actually sync, stop after simulation --force     -y  Sync even if deletions or moved files have been detected --ask       -i  In case of dangerous operation, ask user interactively